 In the early days of the internet, it was difficult to perform extensive research and searches into everyday topics.
 Google became one of the first search engines available, and it’s still widely used today.

-Google is owned by Alphabet Inc, and receives much of its profit from its landmark advertising service, Google Ads.
+Google is owned by Alphabet Inc and receives much of its profit from its landmark advertising service, Google Ads.
 In fact, Google is the richest company in the world in regards to market capitalization.

 This is a measure of a company’s value on the market with the total amount of dollars in stocks.
 Google’s market cap is valued at $117 billion, which is unusual for a search engine.

-Compared to other search engines like Yahoo and Bing, Google is the de facto source of information on the internet.
 To learn more about how Google works, it’s important to first know what a search engine is.

 Below, we’ll discuss what a search engine is and how it works.